-We live in the Smoky Mountains of East Tennessee and run a small diversified organic farm called HiBar Ranch.
+We live in the Smoky Mountains of Tennessee and run a small diversified organic farm called HiBar Ranch.
 We are retired now and farm full time.

 OUR BACKGROUND ~